General Disclosures

 General basis for preparation of sustainability statements ESRS BP-1

 Norðurál ehf., a subsidiary of Century Aluminum Company, operates an aluminum smelter in Grundartangi in the western region of Iceland, where aluminum with a low carbon footprint is produced.
-The company only uses renewable electricity from hydroelectric power and geothermal energy for the production, and the company’s products are sold in international markets, mainly to the automotive industry, the construction industry and the electricity sector.
+The company only uses renewable electricity from hydroelectric power and geothermal energy for production, and the company’s products are sold in international markets, mainly to the automotive industry, the construction industry, and the electricity sector.

 Norðurál’s business model is based on efficient and low-carbon aluminum production, and sustainability is increasingly integrated into the company’s strategy.
 This development reflects both the growing expectations of stakeholders and the changing competitive landscape of the aluminum market, where the emphasis on carbon footprint, traceability and social responsibility is increasingly important.